Fiction » Fantasy »

 "It doesn't matter to me.
 He won't last, no matter what they keep saying.
 And he'll be out of the position before he could ever be a proper Archon and make real changes to the city."

 "Don't know 'bout that.
 This, Adrone Vaelorus, looks more sturdier than the others.
-More alive really, the last looked like a corpse, he was so old."
+More alive really, the last looked like a corpse, he was disgustingly old."

 Her lips tugged into a wry smile as she shook her head.

-He found that he wasn't quite done with this girl yet, and he still had a lot to figure out, and most involved the girl.
-And he vowed to stay in Zaethius until he did.
+He found that he wasn't quite done with the girl yet, and he still had much to figure out, most involved the girl.
+He vowed to stay in Zaethius until he did, regardless of Ryne's whining.

-She started rubbing her arm and glanced at the square.
-"I don't think so," she said, and he tried to hide his disappointment, "I'm waiting for someone as well.
-And I told myself I wouldn't go into The Bar today.
-Plus," she added with a wry tug of her lips, "I doubt Kole would be too happy seeing me talking to his new friend."
+She started rubbing her arm and glanced again at the square.
+"I don't think so," she said, and he tried to hide his disappointment.
+"I'm waiting for someone as well.
+And I told myself I wouldn't go into the bar today.
+Plus," she added with a rueful tug of her lips, "I doubt Kole would be too happy seeing me talking to his new friend."

 He opened his mouth to argue he didn't really consider Kole his friend but a voice cut him off.

 "Roeve, damn it.
 I swear you left."
-Zaeden turned to see the approaching figure, and his brows rose at the sight.
-It was the infamous Jausep, and he stopped by the girl.
+Zaeden turned to see the approaching figure, and his brows rose at the sight seeing the infamous Jausep walking amongst the people so casually before stopping in front of Roeve.
 "I said I'd only be a few minutes."

 "I was tired of standing there," Roeve replied with a shrug of her shoulder.

-The other male then noticed Zaeden, and he casted a suspicious look towards him.
+The other man noticed Zaeden, and he cast a suspicious look towards him.
 "Who's this?"

 "Friend of Kole's."